OpenPrinting/cups-browsed/README.md

 of the others by one with simple name (mark old queue disappeared with timeout now-1 sec and create new queue with simple name).

-Fill description of the created CUPS queue with the Bonjour service name (= original description) and location with the server name without .local.
+Fill description of the created CUPS queue with the DNS-SD service name (= original description) and location with the server name without .local.